Ambedkar Stadium: Renovation

 In 2007, the stadium was renovated and floodlights were installed.
-In August 2007 the stadium hosted its first tournament under floodlights, the Nehru Cup International Football Tournament 2007.
+In August 2007 the stadium hosted its first tournament under floodlights, the 2007 Nehru Cup.

 Controversy

 At the start of the 2010–11 I-League season Indian Arrows were expected to play its I-League matches at the stadium, but due to the stadium owners, the Municipal Corporation of Delhi (MCD), holding non-sporting events on the pitch the pitch forced Arrows to play their matches at the Tau Devi Lal Stadium in Gurgaon.

 Renovation to meet International standards

 In 2024, plans were issued by the Delhi Soccer Association to revamp the stadium at an estimated cost of ₹5 crore.
 The revamped stadium will be equipped with dressing rooms, toilets, cafeterias and media centres.